ParticleSizer_.jar [1 ]

 Use the ParticleSizer with the NanoDefiner e-tool

 The ParticleSizer supports the NanoDefiner e-tool.
-After the analysis of a dataset is finished, you can select the results table and export the cummulative mass function of the feret min diamater by Results › Export CMF.
+After the analysis of a dataset is finished, you can select the results table and export the cumulative mass function of the feret min diamater by Results › Export CMF.
 The exported file can be uploaded to the NanoDefiner e-tool.

 Gold 8 nm, Settings: Default